OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 - DEMS2a is an enthusiast, and DEMS2 library system has multiple staff members involved in data and digitization.
 - DEMS5
 - DEMS8 already participates in digital literacy training thru State Library
-- Technology-specific staff : ND1 (technology manager), ND3 (part-time associate for tech instruction), ND5 is a data analyst.
+- Technology-specific staff : ND1 (technology manager), ND3 (part-time associate for tech instruction), ND5 is a data analyst, ND6 has TechTues drop-in events.
+ND9 has data-friendly events (often focused on environmentalism) and puts statistics on its website.
 #### ...Or the library doesn't have strong data staffing or capacity, and this is a challenge for open-data efforts.
 - But DEMS10 has staff that aren't necessarily computer-savvy and needed a foundation in online searching and Boolean operators before diving into open data content.
 - ND4 has no data wrangler on staff (or marketing person; staff is generally lean).